microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

      ![New browser window to provide the authentication code](media/Enter-Device-Code-Screen7.png)

-8. Again **select** the same user to authenticate which you used for signing in the Azure Portal in [Task 1](#task-1-create-a-resource-group-in-azure).
+8. Again **select** the same user to authenticate which you used for signing in to the Azure Portal in [Task 1](#task-1-create-a-resource-group-in-azure).

      ![Select the user account which you want to authenticate.](media/pick-account-to-login.png)